by rsiv with

 Later that morning, my wife went to the spa for a prenatal massage and I took my kindle and coffee down to the pool.
 An elderly lady (lets say at least 75) was swimming lap after lap, and inspired me to swim a few.
 I got a little winded, but lets blame that on all the booze the night before.

-I’ve been a Bourbon guy for a long time.
+I’ve long been a bourbon guy.
 I’ve also been a mint julep guy for quite some time.
 I can’t remember what exactly got me into either, but I can remember the first really good mint julep I ever had.
-I went to the Greenbrier many years ago, and ordered a julep at the Lobby Bar.
-Despite its Greenbrier’s website showing a julep in a clear glass with citrus on its site and a plastic straw on another page, I recall getting a beautiful julep in a proper beaker.
-It was perfect.
-There are so many reasons that its hard to get a good julep at a restaurant/bar, but I think the major obstacle that establishments do not want to serve such a strong drink.
-The julep is from another time when people really drank, and enjoyed the taste of hard liquor.
-Nowadays, most people seem to prefer that a drink have no taste of alcohol whatsoever, and bars want to serve one ounce or 1.5 ounces of liquor per cocktail.
-I imagine its also costly to keep fresh mint on hand, and employ bartenders that can craft a quality drink (as opposed to those that can only add vodka to redbull).
-If I’m at a bar, for say, a work happy hour, odds are I’ll order a bourbon or scotch neat.
-Not because I don’t want a cocktail, but because I doubt the bartenders’ ability to make a good one.
-Fortunately for me, I live near Washington DC, where there are plenty of excellent bartenders, and even bars with julep history.
-Here is the problem.
-If you want someone’s interpretation of a classic, by all means, enjoy a julep at a bar.
-If you want the real deal (bear in mind there are exceptions), you’ll probably have to make it for yourself (or have it made to your exact specifications).
+I went to The Greenbrier many years ago and ordered a julep at the Lobby Bar.
+Despite The Greenbrier’s website showing a julep in a clear glass with citrus on its site and a plastic straw on another page, I recall getting a beautiful julep in a proper beaker.
+It was perfect or damn near anyway.
+There are so many reasons that its hard to get a good julep at a restaurant/bar, but I think the major obstacle is that establishments do not want to serve such a strong drink.
+The julep is from another time when people really drank and enjoyed the taste of hard liquor.
+Nowadays, most people seem to prefer that a drink have no taste of alcohol whatsoever and bars want to serve one ounce or 1.5 ounces of liquor per cocktail.
+I imagine its also costly to keep fresh mint on hand and employ bartenders that can craft a quality drink (as opposed to those that can only add vodka to redbull).
+If I’m at a bar thats not known for good cocktails, for say, a work happy hour, odds are I’ll order a bourbon or scotch neat.
+Not because I don’t want a cocktail, but because I doubt the bartenders’ ability to make a good one in a reasonable amount of time.
+Fortunately for me I live near Washington DC where there are plenty of excellent bartenders, and even bars with julep history.
+Here is the problem: If you want someone’s interpretation of a classic, by all means, enjoy a julep at any upscale bar.
+DC has plenty.
+If you find yourself north of the Mason-Dixon, Nick Nicholls (formerly of Berlin, MD) at Forest Hills Station House can serve you their interpretation from the menu, or a historically authentic julep made to order.
+So if you truly want the real deal you’ll probably have to make it for yourself (or have it made to your exact specifications).

 In the The Bon Vivant’s Companion (Jerry Thomas, 1862, source again is The Mint Julep by Harwell) a recipe for the Mint Julep is given, using Cognac, and a splash of Jamaica rum.
 Other recipes with various base spirits are given, but Cognac and Jamaica rum is given as the standard.
 Notice the published date (more on that later).

 Elijah Craig is credited with first aging whiskey in charred barrels.
 This is said to have happened at his distillery, built 1789, and before his death, in 1808.
 By 1793, “Old Whiskey” was a term used in advertisements, and by 1814, the actual number of years the whiskey had been aged was advertised.
 That said, straight off the still ‘white dog’ whiskey is what predominated (Bourbon, Straight.
 Cowdery).
 Even though charred barrel aging was starting to be used, the modern practice of using brand new charred oak barrels once (and only once), would not become a standard practice until much later.
 1849 is the first time whiskey is described as being red in color (Bourbon, Straight.
 Cowdery).
 At this time, whiskey was very very rarely sold in bottles.
 Distillers sold white whiskey to wholesalers, who then might, “rectify” it, by charcoal filtering, adding fruit, redistilling it, or some other process to improve the flavor.
-There were no laws about labeling, so if you could make whiskey look dark, you could sell it as aged whiskey (Bourbon, Straight.
+There were no laws about labeling, so if you could make whiskey look dark, and you could sell it as aged whiskey (Bourbon, Straight.
 Cowdery).
 After the bottled in bond act of 1897, and the invention of a bottle making machine in 1903, bottled whiskey, and guaranteed aged whiskey, would become more common.
+Once can experiment with unaged whiskey in a julep, but I’d wager you’re unlikely to love the result.

 So now that you know a little more about the spirits that are often used as the base for the julep, lets talk about when/why one should use each.